-As in previous surveys, values for aluminium and nickel show a degree of variability (Figure 5).
-It could be argued that levels of aluminium and nickel and are very slightly higher downstream of the outfall than at upstream sites.
+As in previous surveys, values for aluminium and nickel show a degree of variability (Figure 5), but there is no clear pattern of higher or lower values upstream or downstream of the outfall.

-However, when the results were analysed to test for an effect of proximity to the outfall and for direction (up-current or down-current) relative to the outfall, with the control site included, none of the metals showed any significant interactions (Table 5).
-If Victory Beach data were removed, the interaction remains insignificant.
-This differs from the 2012 results when significant relationships with distance, direction and distance/direction were found for a number of metals, but it is similar to earlier results.
+When the results were analysed to test for an effect of proximity to the outfall and for direction (up-current or down-current) relative to the outfall, with the control site included, just cadmium showed any significant interaction for direction, largely due to the fact that cadmium was undetectable at all eastern (downstream) sites (Table 5).
+If Victory Beach data are removed, the interaction for cadmium is no longer significant for "distance" (Table 5).
+This differs from the 2015 round where silver was noted to have significant interactions with both distance and direction.
+However, it is much the same as for 2014 and 2013 results when no significant interactions were found.
 Such fluctuations are likely the result of natural variability.

 It should be remembered, however, that the levels of metals in the sediments, both east and west of the outfall, are so far below the ANZECC guidelines as to be biologically insignificant (Figure 5).

 Figure 5.
-Mean metal concentrations (mg/kg dry sediment) for March 2014 sediment samples around the Tahuna outfall, and at the controls.
-Trigger values for possible environmental effects (ANZECC 2000) are marked with a dashed line.
+Mean metal concentrations (mg/kg dry sediment) for February 2016 sediment samples around the Tahuna outfall, and at the controls.
+Trigger values for possible environmental effects (ANZECC 2000) are marked with a dashed red line.

 Table 5.
 Results ('p' values) of an ANCOVA testing for an effect of distance from the outfall (in metres), direction from the outfall (up-current or down-current).
-A 'p' value of less than 0.05 is regarded as being a statistically significant result.
+A 'p' value of less than 0.05 is regarded as being a statistically significant result and is shown in bold.